Where are the services located, which one offers superior security protocols, and which is faster?

 - Three simultaneous connections

 NordVPN also hosts servers in fewer countries than ExpressVPN.
-Currently, NordVPN hosts 1800+ servers in 62+ countries around the world, which is still more global connection options than the average provider.
+Currently, it hosts 1800+ servers in 62+ countries around the world, which is still more global connection options than the average provider.

 Additionally, there’s a Cybersec feature, which will automatically block spammy and suspicious sites, malware, ads, and other similar cyber-threats.